dankimio/acts_as_learnable/README.md

 # ActsAsLearnable

 ActsAsLearnable is a Ruby gem for ActiveRecord models.
 It provides a simple way to create flashcards in your app.
 It automatically schedules flashcards for review depending on recall quality (1 to 5).
 You can easily create a Spaced Repetition System (SRS) using this gem.
-Flashcards are scheduled using SuperMemo 2 algorithm.
+ActsAsLearnable uses SuperMemo 2 algorithm.

+Consider using [repetition](https://github.com/dankimio/repetition), a rewrite of this gem with many improvements.

 ## Installation